pallets/jinja/docs/api.rst

 --------------------

 Jinja uses Python naming rules.
-Valid identifiers can be any combination of Unicode characters accepted by Python.
+Valid identifiers can be any combination of characters accepted by Python.

 Filters and tests are looked up in separate namespaces and have slightly modified identifier syntax.
 Filters and tests may contain dots to group filters and tests by topic.
-For example it's perfectly valid to add a function into the filter dict and call it `to.unicode`.
+For example it's perfectly valid to add a function into the filter dict and call it `to.str`.
 The regular expression for filter and test identifiers is ``[a-zA-Z_][a-zA-Z0-9_]*(\.[a-zA-Z_][a-zA-Z0-9_]*)*```.